Temperature control: food safety tips

 Hot foods

-Hot foods must be stored above 63 degrees Celcius to prevent the excessive growth of bacteria.
-Hot foods can be kept below this temperature for a maximum of two hours before being used, returned to above 63 degrees Celcius or chilled.
+Hot foods must be stored above 63 degrees Celsius to prevent the excessive growth of bacteria.
+Hot foods can be kept below this temperature for a maximum of two hours before being used, returned to above 63 degrees Celsius or chilled.